lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ## Intel OpenCV

-For the application that we will cover in Step 1, the OpenCV libraries included in the Intel CV SDK will be used.
-You may be wondering: Why is OpenCV included in the CV SDK along with the Inference Engine?
+For the application that we will cover in Step 1, the OpenCV libraries included in the OpenVINO toolkit will be used.
+You may be wondering: Why is OpenCV included in the OpenVINO toolkit along with the Inference Engine?
 The first big reason is: They are the fastest for Intel devices.
 The Intel libraries have been optimized to run on each Intel CPU, GPU, and Myriad device.
-It also helps that by including in the libraries in the CV SDK, you get the complete set of libraries and always get the necessary version.
+It also helps that by including in the libraries in the OpenVINO toolkit, you get the complete set of libraries and always get the necessary version.

 The second big reason: All the extensions and additional libraries that come with Intel’s OpenCV.
 One such library is the Photography Vision Library (PVL).
 PVL includes advanced implementations by Intel already optimized for power and performance on Intel devices to do face, blink, and smile detection along with recognizing faces.